SKhai77/ecommerce-back-end/README.md

 ## Description

-This project amims to build a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+This project aims to build the back end for an e-commerce site by modifying the provided starter code.
+It needs to configure a working Express.js API to use Sequelize to interact with a MySQL database.

 ## Technologies